-Diverse ground conditions with variable gradients and materials, from rock to deeper soils.
+- Diverse ground conditions with variable gradients and materials, from rock to deeper soils. - Seeding and planting of native species of local provenance, improving plant survival and resilience, reducing water consumption and supporting local fauna.

-- Seeding and planting of native species of local provenance, improving plant survival and resilience, reducing water consumption and supporting local fauna. - Natural plant spacing which reflects the need to out-compete weeds but also provides space for the plants at maturity. - Plant groupings that are mutually supportive and thrive in the particular environment. - A 'water-sensitive design' approach using open drainage channels with native plants, rocks and gravels, to help cleanse road storm-water runoff (refer to the Centre for Urban Design's Water Sensitive Design Guideline). - Use of excess local natural materials such as rock and timber can help recover biodiversity and create habitat.
+- Natural plant spacing which reflects the need to out-compete weeds but also provides space for the plants at maturity. - ▶ Plant groupings that are mutually supportive and thrive in the particular environment. - A 'water-sensitive design' approach using open drainage channels with native plants, rocks and gravels, to help cleanse road storm-water runoff (refer to the Urban Design Roads and Waterways team's Water Sensitive Design Guideline). - Use of excess local natural materials such as rock and timber can help recover biodiversity and create habitat.